GL-equivariant modules over polynomial rings in infinitely many variables: Quiver descriptions of and Quiver descriptions of ModK and ModAtors

 \begin{theorem} The categories $\Mod_K$ and $\Mod_A^{\tors}$ are equivalent to $\Rep(\Part_{\HS})$.
 Furthermore, if $\cC$ denotes any of these categories then $\Aut(\cC)=1$ and $\Aut(\id_{\cC})=\bC^{\times}$. \end{theorem}

-\begin{remark} Heuristically, we can think of $\Mod_K$ as being the representation category of the stabilizer subgroup $P \subset \GL_{\infty}$ of a generic point $\bC^\infty$.
+\begin{remark} Heuristically, $\Mod_K$ is the representation category of the stabilizer subgroup $P \subset \GL_{\infty}$ of a generic point $\bC^\infty$.
 We can interpret this as the category of homogeneous bundles on $\GL_\infty/P$, which is the total space of the line bundle $\cO_{\bP^\infty}(-1)$ on $\bP^\infty$.
-Then our description of this category as representations of the quiver $\Part_{\HS}$ is analogous to the result of \cite{or}, which describes the category of homogeneous bundles on a Hermitian symmetric variety (this class includes projective space) as representations of a quiver. \end{remark}
+Then our description of this category as representations of the quiver $\Part_{\HS}$ is analogous to the result of \cite{or}, which describes the category of homogeneous bundles on a Hermitian symmetric variety (for example, projective space) as representations of a quiver. \end{remark}

 \begin{remark} It is also true that there are no equivalences $\cC^{\op} \to \cC$: indeed, there are no non-zero projective objects in $\cC$ but there are non-zero injective objects. \end{remark}

 \begin{remark} We note that the quiver $\Part_\HS$ has wild representation type.
 In particular, it contains a vertex with valency $5$ (for example, the partition $(5,4,3,2,1)$), and describing the moduli space of representations of this subquiver contains as a subproblem the moduli space of 5 points in $\bP^1$, which is known to have dimension 2.
 General principles then imply that the representation theory of this quiver contains as a subproblem the moduli space of pairs of linear operators, which is known to be ``wild''. \end{remark}